 - Sourdough is the most traditional food: this is the way bread was made for thousands of years!

-Now watch this video showing you my easy methods for dairy kefir and sourdough: (Video will play after the ad.)
+Now watch this video showing you my easy methods for dairy kefir and sourdough–and see recipe links further below: (Video will play after the ad.)

 Links to dairy kefir and sourdough recipes and back stories:

 - How to make dairy kefir–very simple!
 Also find out there how to store it, how to flavor it, how else to use it and more!